brian4code/feedback-app/README.md

 # feedback-app

-A site for posting reviews and ratings
+A simple React frontend for posting reviews and ratings

+Deployed to Nelify

 Visit the link to see the rendered website: